REQUIREMENTS AND CAMPUS GUIDE

-Art Portfolio: If you are applying for a BFA or a Combined Degree BFA+BA/BS program.
+- Art Portfolio: If you are applying for a BFA or a Combined Degree BFA+BA/BS program.
 Your portfolio should include 15-20 pieces of your recent work.

 - Arts or Maker Portfolio: If you are applying to the Schools of Arts and Science or the School of Engineering, you may submit an Art or Maker Portfolio to showcase your talents in studio art, dance, drama or engineering to SlideRoom.

 Here are some deadlines to keep in mind if you are considering applying to Tufts.
 Remember, applying Early Decision means that, should you be accepted, you are committing to attending Tufts.

 Early Decision II & Regular Decision – January 4th

 Early Decision I results will be released in mid-December.
 Early Decision II results will be released in mid-February, and regular application decisions will be released by April 1st.

 What is Tufts known for?

 Tufts offers traditional Bachelors of Arts (BA) and Bachelors of Science (BS) degrees.
 In addition, Tufts offers Bachelors of Fine Arts (BFA), and a Bachelors of Fine Arts in Interdisciplinary Art and a 5 year combined BFA + BA/BS program.
 Students can choose from nearly 150 majors and minors.
 A third of Tufts students declare a double major, and almost half declare a minor.
 Tufts is known to have particularly strong international relations, economics and computer science programs.

 Can I afford Tufts?

-Tufts is estimated to cost $81,700 per year.
+Tufts is estimated to cost $84,600 per year.
 Like any private university, this is a steep price tag.
-Tufts is committed to meeting 100% of demonstrated student financial need, as determined by the FAFSA, giving $86 million in need-based financial aid each year.
+Tufts is committed to meeting 100% of demonstrated student financial need, regardless of citizenship status.

 If you are interested in applying for aid, here’s a link to deadlines for applying that you’ll want to keep in mind.